-The amp also has a 10 watt switch that brings the volume down to allow you to crank it right up without the excessive volume especially if you don’t need it.
+The amp also has a 10-watt switch that brings the volume down.
+This is to allow you to crank it right up without the excessive volume, especially if you don’t need it.

-This is an amp that will fit any scenario from live shows to bedroom to studio.
+This is an amp that will fit any scenario, from live shows to bedrooms to studios.

 Two Notes Remote Software

-The Two Notes Remote software is found on the Two Notes Website and can be installed into your computer to use the functions.
-There are many things that can be tweaked in the software from EQ, to Twin Tracker to a noise gate.
+The Two Notes Remote software is found on their website.
+It can be installed into your computer to use the functions.
+There are many things that can be tweaked in the software, from EQ to a twin tracker to a noise gate.

-There is a lot that can be done to your cabs and their presets as well so make sure to take advantage of this software.
-There is some crazy cool features.
+There is a lot that can shape your cabs, and the presets as well, so make sure to take advantage of this software.
+You will find some crazy cool features.

 Built In Reverb